sgr98/assembly-phase1/README.md

 * Thus we simply added the total latency and made a for loop to increase 'my_clock'.
 This is done in order to simulate the whole latency problem.
 * This is same for both Load and Store operations.
 * Details of the cases are present in "./phase3/Testing/P3.xlsx".

+## PHASE 3 (EXTENDED: MEMORY IMPLEMENTING WRITE BACK)

+*30/4/2021: Note: Incomplete and throwing a lot of logical errors*